 These 5 activities will help you get started with not just this park, but also Vermont and I’ll share other things you can do around this area too below.

-My quick history with Sand Bar State Park (how I found it):
+My quick history with Sand Bar State Park (how I accidentally found it):

 If you’re wondering how it’s accidentally possible to visit this place, I’ll tell you:

-We were in New York State, traveling parallel to Lake Champlain on what turned into an epic road trip across the eastern United States.
+My friend and I were in New York State, traveling north and parallel to Lake Champlain on what turned into an epic road trip across the eastern United States.

 While in this region, we stopped at Ausable Chasm and afterwards had no idea where to head next.